 Explore the tranquil waterway with Nambucca River Cruises where bottlenose dolphins frolic in the estuary.
 Golfers are in for a surprise, too, with the 18-hole Island Golf Club located on an island in the middle of the river.

-For sweeping views of the beaches, tidal mouth and beyond, visit the Captain Cook Lookout above pretty Shelly Beach.
-The observational deck is a superb vantage point for whale watching, with pods of majestic humpback whales migrating along the coast every year between May and November.
+For sweeping views of Nambucca beaches and beyond, the Captain Cook Lookout above pretty Shelly Beach is a great vantage point for whale watching when majestic humpback whales migrate along the coast between May and November.

-In a beachside reserve at Shelly Beach are picnic tables, barbecue facilities and other amenities.
+In a beachside reserve at Shelly Beach are picnic tables and barbecue facilities.
 Beach fishing is popular, and there is a boat ramp at the southern end.
 Other popular beaches north of Shelly include Beilbys Beach and Main Beach, home of the Nambucca Heads Surf Life Saving Club.